Cadets are trained to meet problems head-on and solve them quickly.

 Each week cadets participate in a training lab that requires applying what they have learned in the classroom to real-world situations.
 These labs start on an individual level with subjects like Land Navigation and Individual Movement Techniques before moving on to fire team and squad level movement techniques, Special Teams, and full squad and platoon-level missions.
 These labs also serve to evaluate the MS-III cadets in 17 different leadership dimensions when they serve as Squad or Platoon Leader.

 Cadets participate in Physical Training (PT) at least three days a week.
-Each semester you will enroll in MSG 106, a 1-credit class that meets at 0600 Monday, Wednesday, and Friday each week.
-PT plans are developed by MS-II and III cadets and are always different.
-Since these PT sessions are just as much about leadership experience as they are about improving fitness levels, they are formal – you will wear the proper uniform (IPFU) and be standing in formation by 0555.
+Each semester you will enroll in MSL 106, a 1-credit class that meets at 0600 Monday, Wednesday, and Friday each week.
+PT plans are developed by MS-II and MS-III cadets.
+Since these PT sessions are just as much about leadership experience as they are about improving fitness levels, they are formal.

 All cadets are expected to pass the Army Physical Fitness Test (APFT) each semester.
 This test measures your fitness by through 2 minutes of pushups, 2 minutes of sit-ups, and a 2-mile run.
-You must score at least 60 points in each event to pass and exceeding the standard is not only encouraged but expected of officers.
 You must also meet height and weight standards for the Army, or make progress towards those goals each semester.